heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

     class GBT token
 ```

+## Structure Hierarchy

+As players engage with the core game, they generate knowledge artifacts that fall into a three-tier hierarchy that will be fully detailed in [Section 2.19]:

+1. **Basic Structures**: Foundational elements like percept-triplets that encode individual concepts
+2. **Composite Structures**: Intermediate constructs like prototypes and focus spaces that organize basic structures
+3. **Complex Structures**: Advanced formations like books and knowledge networks that synthesize multiple composite structures

+This hierarchy provides a framework for how knowledge is organized, shared, and evolved within the system.

 ## Token Economy

 The Core Game is powered by a token economy that uses Gas Bead Tokens (GBT) as its operational fuel [7].
 This system: